mowoe/heartbeat/README.md

 ## Deployment
+Heartbeat needs an MySQL(-compatible) Database to store its faces and images.
+You need to create a user and a Database, the necessary tables are created by the peewee ORM itself.
-The easiest way to deploy Heartbeat is by using docker:
+##### The easiest way to deploy Heartbeat is by using docker:
 ```bash
 sudo docker run --name heartbeat \
                 -p 80:80 \